Way of the Future: Technological singularity

 WOTF centered its teachings around the concept of the technological singularity, a hypothetical future point when technological growth becomes uncontrollable and irreversible, leading to unforeseeable changes in human civilization.
 The church advocated for embracing this change, viewing it as an evolutionary step for humanity.

 AI as a deity

 The organization proposed that a superintelligent AI could be considered a deity due to its vastly superior intellect and capabilities.
 Worshipping this AI deity was seen as a means to understand and align with the future trajectory of technological advancement.
 WOTF's doctrine suggested that acknowledging AI's divinity would facilitate a harmonious coexistence between humans and machines.

+Syntheology

+Within theology and philosophy, the Way of The Future is a prime example of the category called Syntheism, a term first coined by Swedish philosophers Alexander Bard & Jan Söderqvist in their 2014 book Syntheism - Creating God in The Internet Age.
+As such, the Way of The Future is the first American example of a Syntheist congregation.
+The basic tenet of Syntheology is that it does not concern God creating Man, as in classical theology, but is instead preoccupied with Man creating or generating the Godhead.

 Reactions

 Some commentators wondered whether the WOTF is a joke parody religion, a potential way to minimize taxation as a religious organization, or a genuine effort to try and deal with the possible psychological and theological aspects of the rise of superhuman AI.